-Keep in mind that UOB’s overseas property loan is dedicated for Singapore and Malaysian citizens, which indeed make up a big part of the investors in Thailand, but leaves you out, in case you’re from another country.
+Keep in mind that UOB’s overseas property loan is dedicated to Singapore and Malaysian citizens, which indeed make up a big part of the investors in Thailand, but leaves you out, in case you’re from another country.

 MBK Guarantee Co., Ltd.

 MBK Guarantee Co., Ltd. started out in 2006 and is part of the MBK group.
-You’ve probably seen the MBK mall located at Siam station, when visiting Bangkok.
+You’ve probably seen the MBK mall located at Siam station when visiting Bangkok.